jazzband/django-admin-sortable/README.md

 Django admin.
 Inlines for a sortable model may also be made sortable, enabling individual items or groups of items to be sortable.

+If you find Django Admin Sortable to be helpful, consider [buying me a coffee](https://www.buymeacoffee.com/NY9TUAEwF)!

 Sorting model instances with a sortable parent:

 ![sortable-models](http://res.cloudinary.com/alsoicode/image/upload/v1451237555/django-admin-sortable/sortable-models.jpg)